Roniton-HS/AurebeshHelper/README.md

 # AurebeshHelper

 ## General
 In the Star Wars universe most text is displayed using the Aurebesh transliteration.
-It's bascially just a different alphabet that displays english text.
+It's bascially a different alphabet that displays english text.
 This app is for those of you who want to translate or practise Aurebesh.

 ## Installation
 - #### Executable Download